jpawletzki/My_Apps/README.md

- Scripts/Programs that I have worked on.
+A sample of Scripts/Programs that I have worked on.